Mir Ali Beg: First voyage to the Swahili coast

-In 1583, Hasan Pasha exaggerated the significance of the arrest of a Spanish spy, and warned the Sultan that the Ottoman defenses in the Indian Ocean were not adequate to ward off a Portuguese invasion.
-In response, Sultan Murad III sent 2 galleots from Suez to Yemen in order to aid in defense.
-However, instead of using the ships for defense, Hasan Pasha gave them to Mir Ali Beg and sent the fleet to raid the Portuguese controlled Swahili coast, but also to establish connections with the local Muslim population and choose the location of a new Ottoman naval base for future raids and the eventual conquest of the Swahili coast. however, on their way out of Yemen, one of the galleots had to turn back.
-Mir Ali thus began his journey to the Swahili coast with a single galleot and 80 men.
+In 1583, Hasan Pasha exaggerated the significance of the arrest of a Spanish spy, and warned the Ottoman Sultan that the Ottoman defenses in the Indian Ocean were not adequate enough to ward off a Portuguese invasion.
+In response, Sultan Murad III sent 2 galleots from Suez to Yemen in order to aid in the defense.
+However, instead of using the ships for defense, Hasan Pasha gave them to Mir Ali Beg and sent the fleet to raid the Portuguese controlled Swahili coast, but also to establish connections with the local Muslim population and choose the location of a new Ottoman naval base for the Ottoman Navy which could be established for future raids and the eventual Ottoman conquest of the Swahili coast.
+However, on their way out of Yemen, one of the galleots had to turn back.
+Mir Ali Beg thus began his journey to the Swahili coast with a single galleot and 80 men.

 The Portuguese were so unpopular among the local people that upon arriving in Mogadishu and explaining why he was visiting, the people of Mogadishu immediately declared allegiance to Murad III, contributed funding and 20 armed coastal ships as an escort to the expedition.
 Mir Ali received similarly enthusiastic support from his visits of other towns along the coast.

 The Portuguese were unprepared for Mir Ali Beg's arrival.
 Ruy Lopes Salgado, the captain responsible for defending the Swahili coast, chose to hide in Malindi rather than attempt to stop the privateer.
 Mir Ali Beg had free rein of the coast.
 Shortly thereafter, he captured a merchant ship from Diu without a fight, and the people of Lamu turned over Captain-Major Roque de Brito and his warship, the crew of which he promptly replaced with Muslim volunteers, and used to capture another Portuguese ship.

-Mir Ali and his fleet spent the next month gaining support from the local Muslim people along the coast, and returned to Mocha with a fleet of 24 ships, plunder worth 150,000 gold cruzados (Portuguese currency), and 60 Portuguese captives.
+Mir Ali Beg and his fleet spent the next month gaining support from the local Muslim people along the Swahili coast, and returned to Mokha with a fleet of 24 ships, plunder worth 150,000 gold cruzados (Portuguese currency), and 60 Portuguese captives.